-This style guide has been developed as a reference source for CU-Boulder faculty and staff, especially those who write documents for an external or formal audience.
-Such documents include print and electronic materials designed to promote CU-Boulder, its departments, and its programs; materials providing information about or accountability for CU-Boulder and its activities; and major internal documents.
+The editors at University Communications have developed this editorial style guide for CU-Boulder faculty and staff, especially those who write for an external or formal audience.
+Such documents include print and electronic materials designed to promote CU-Boulder, its departments and its programs; and materials providing information about or accountability for CU-Boulder and its activities.

 Our goal is to present a consistent and high-quality standard of writing that appropriately reflects CU-Boulder’s standard of excellence.
-We also address university-related style issues (such as when to capitalize professional titles, the official names of the university campuses, etc.).
-We strongly encourage university faculty and staff to become familiar with these guidelines and to use them whenever possible.
+We encourage university faculty and staff to become familiar with these guidelines and to use them whenever possible.
 However, this guide is not intended to replace other writing style guides used for specific purposes, or for publications such as scholarly journals.

-Direct questions or comments about this style guide to Vicki Czech at email@example.com.
+Please direct questions or comments about this style guide to Vicki Czech at email@example.com.